On entropic and almost multilinear representability of matroids: Dowling groupoids and partial Dowling geometries

-We find it useful to think of generalized Dowling geometries (see the overview in \cref{sec:intro}) as matroidal encodings of certain groupoids, which we call Dowling groupoids.
-In this section we introduce the Dowling groupoid of a finitely presented group, explain how representations of these groupoids are related to representations of the associated groups, and define the generalized Dowling geometries.
+We find it useful to think of partial Dowling geometries (see the overview in \cref{sec:intro}) as matroidal encodings of certain groupoids, which we call Dowling groupoids.
+In this section we introduce the Dowling groupoid of a finitely presented group, explain how representations of these groupoids are related to representations of the associated groups, and define the partial Dowling geometries.

-To define the generalized Dowling groupoids and geometries we use group presentations of a specific form.
-The relators in our presentations are not necessarily reduced. \begin{defn} We call a group presentation $\langle S\mid R\rangle$ \emph{symmetric triangular} if it satisfies the following conditions. \begin{enumerate} \item $S$ and $R$ are finite and the neutral element $e$ is a generator in $S$. \item The generators $S$ are symmetric.
+To define the Dowling groupoids and geometries we use group presentations satisfying certain combinatorial requirements.
+While algebraically some of them are very artificial, they make the combinatorics that follows more convenient.
+Note that the relators in our presentations are not necessarily reduced.
+(To describe group presentations we freely use both relators and relations as convenient.) \begin{defn} We call a group presentation $\langle S\mid R\rangle$ \emph{symmetric triangular} if it satisfies the following conditions. \begin{enumerate} \item $S$ and $R$ are finite and the neutral element $e$ is a generator in $S$. \item The generators $S$ are symmetric.
 That is, for $e\neq s\in S$ also $s^{-1}\in S$.
 Further, $ss^{-1}e$ is a relator in $R$. \item All relators in $R$ are of length three. \item The relators in $R$ are cyclically symmetric.
-That is, if $abc\in R$ is a relator for $a,b,c\in S$ then also $bca$ and $cab$ are relators in $R$. \item If $abc\in R$ is a relator then also $c^{-1}b^{-1}a^{-1}$ is a relator. \item $eee$ is a relator. \end{enumerate} \end{defn} While algebraically some of these requirements are artificial, they make the combinatorics that follows more convenient.

-Any finitely presented group has a symmetric triangular presentation.
+That is, if $abc\in R$ is a relator for $a,b,c\in S$ then also $bca$ and $cab$ are relators in $R$. \item If $abc\in R$ is a relator then also $c^{-1}b^{-1}a^{-1}$ is a relator in $R$. \item $eee$ is a relator in $R$. \end{enumerate} \end{defn} Any finitely presented group has a symmetric triangular presentation.
 To obtain one from a given presentation $\langle S \mid R \rangle$, first add the neutral element $e$ to $S$ if necessary.
 Then symmetrize the generators (by adding a formal inverse $s^{-1}$ for each $s\in S\setminus\{e\}$ which does not already have one, together with the relation $s^{-1}se=e$).
-Then ``break up'' long relators into short ones as follows: given a relator $s_1 s_2 \ldots s_n$ in $R$, add generators $x_2$, $x_3$, and so on up to $x_{n-2}$, and symmetrize the generating set (to add inverses for the new generators).
+Then ``break up'' long relators into short ones as follows: given a relator $s_1 s_2 \ldots s_n$ in $R$, add generators $x_2, x_3, \ldots, x_{n-2}$, and symmetrize the generating set (to add inverses for the new generators).
 Then add the relations

-and delete $s_1 s_2 \ldots s_n$ from $R$.
-Finally, symmetrize the set of relations by adding the cyclic shifts and their inverses for every relator, and add the relator $eee$.
+and delete $s_1 s_2 \ldots s_n=e$ from $R$.
+Symmetrize $R$ by adding the cyclic shifts of each relator and their inverses.
+Finally, add the relator $eee$.

 \begin{defn} Let $G$ be a group given by a symmetric triangular presentation $\left\langle S\mid R\right\rangle $.
 The \emph{Dowling groupoid} associated to $\left\langle S\mid R\right\rangle $ is the finitely presented groupoid $\mathcal{G}$ with the following presentation: \begin{enumerate} \item The objects are $\left\{ b_{1},b_{2},b_{3}\right\} $, \item Generators for the morphisms are given by